ch-alekhya/Adobe/README.md

 ## Steps to run the application
-   1.Clone the repo into any of the directory (Example C:/adobe)
+   1.Clone the repo into any of the directory (Example /home/adobe)
-   2. Change into directory C:/adobe
+   2. Change into directory /home/adobe
    3. simple check .
 Execute "ls" command to see "src" directory, pom.xml, Dockerfile
-   4. execute mvn clean install (please check if maven is installed or not) if not please install maven ans yd then execute the next steps
+   4. execute mvn clean install (please check if maven is installed or not) if not please install maven and then execute the next steps
    5. run "ls" command and you can see "target" folder created
+   6. rum "mvn clean install"

    ### Running as Docker contaner
-    6. docker build -t <tagname> . (you can provide any tag) for example docker build -t adobe.
+    1. docker build -t <tagname> . (you can provide any tag) for example docker build -t adobe.
-    7. docker ps -a  or docker images gives you list of docker immages that are running and you can see tagged(adobe) is also presnet
+    2. docker ps -a  or docker images gives you list of docker immages that are running and you can see tagged(adobe) is also presnet
-    8. docker run -p 8080:8080 -t <tagname> . example docker run -p 8080:8080 -t adobe.
+    3. docker run -p 8080:8080 -t <tagname> . example docker run -p 8080:8080 -t adobe.
-    9. this will run the application on 8080
+    4. this will run the application on 8080

                 mvn clean install